 VALUE is revealed (or refuted) by the numbers and letters of the financial statements . . . and other financial filings.

-MOMENTUM is evident in price, the modern equivalent of "Don't fight the tape."
+MOMENTUM is the modern equivalent of "Don't fight the tape!" and is evident in price and fundamentals.

-QUALITY measures corporate fitness and sustains the potential for management success.
+QUALITY measures corporate health and the potential for management success.

 STABILITY reminds that higher risk doesn't always mean higher reward.